Customer Configuration customer-configuration

 Prompts prompts-brand

-From this tab, you can review, manage and customize prompts.
+From the Prompts tab, you can review, manage and customize prompts.
 You can upload a Brand Presence analysis .csv and the list will be populated with prompts and topics from that analysis or Download a Prompts library created by Adobe.
 You can also delete, modify and add topics and their associated prompts as needed.

 To import a data insights .csv file, you first need to export a file from the Brand Presence dashboard.
 See the data insights section to learn how to do that.
 Once you have the file: